Skip to main content

 Emergency coverage

 A few states offer emergency-only dental care for adults on Medicaid.
-That means they only cover urgent dental situations, such as treating infections or severe tooth pain.
+That means they cover only urgent dental situations, such as treating infections or severe tooth pain.
 These states include:

 Does Medicaid cover dental care for children?